tom237/pipelinedZPU/README.md

 zpu_tb.v is an easy testbanch to drive the soc in it have to implement trace

-zpuromcoegen is generate a .coe file from .bin for xilinx block ram generator usage zpuromcoegen <input file name>.bin <output file name>.coe
+zpuromgencoe is generate a .coe file from .bin for xilinx block ram generator usage zpuromgencoe <input file name>.bin <output file name>.coe